Zlata Adamovská

 Zlata Adamovská (born March 9, 1959) is a Czech actress.

+Life and career

 Born in Prague, she has starred in a number of films and TV series including Sanitka and Noc smaragdového měsíce, which was entered into the 35th Berlin International Film Festival.
 Since 1990, she has been a member of the ensemble at the Vinohrady Theatre.
 In December 2018 she agreed to play a role in an upcoming film Women on the Run.
 There, she plays the role of Vera, a woman with three sisters who are played by Tereza Kostková, Veronika Khek Kubařová and Jenovéfa Boková.

 As of 2019, she plays at Theatre Studio DVA in several performances (Misery, Vzpomínky zůstanou,...).